 Library books always have their own area.
 They do not get mixed in with our own because then we end up with late fees or worse, book replacement fees.

 Declutter and Tidy

 I am an advocate of consistent, little-by-little decluttering, keeping a daily habit of tossing out broken things, donating unused things, and tidying up.
-But… a couple times a year, a deep clean is necessary to make sure that we are only keeping what we need out and in our space.
+But… a couple of times a year, a deep clean is necessary to make sure that we are only keeping what we need out and in our space.